-To enhance the security at water facilities and the safety of employees, this project includes studies for uniform security access, safety lockout/tag-out procedures and equipment and other security improvements.
+To enhance the security at water facilities and the safety of employees, this project includes studies for uniform security access, safety lock-out/tag-out procedures and equipment and other security improvements.
 The budgeted amount for this project is \$2.7 million.
 The total amount budgeted for this project between FY 2024 and FY 2028 is \$6.7 million.

-Northeast Surface Water Treatment Facility (NESWTF) Improvements

-This facility has been in full operation since 2004.
-Funds are needed for miscellaneous projects that have been identified to improve water treatment processes, meet regulatory requirements and repair failing infrastructure.
-These include a liner for the north 2 sediment ponds, filter gates and ladders, an ozone power supply unit upgrade, a chemical tank, fence upgrades, perimeter landscaping, a filter underdrain system, and other various projects.
+Northeast Surface Water Treatment Facility (NESWTF) Improvements ponds, filter gates and ladders, an ozone power supply unit upgrade, a chemical tank, fence upgrades, perimeter landscaping, a filter underdrain system, and other various projects.
 In FY 2024, \$12.9 million is budgeted for this on-going project funded through various funding sources.
 The total amount budgeted for this project between FY 2024 and FY 2028 is \$27.0 million.